Next Generation Leaders of Color Program

 Results from the evaluation of NGLC graduates reported a higher degree of confidence, financial literacy, multicultural awareness, and strengthened supervisory and leadership skills.
 Click here to download the Key Evaluation Findings Report prepared by jdcPartnerships.

 “I didn’t realize I could be a financial leader.
 I am able to go back to my organization and ask better questions, get better budgets, do better monitoring.
 It made a big difference for them and for me.”

 “This program was a platform for me to uncover my self-awareness.
 Intentionality became my buzz word; being intentional in my humility, celebrating, inclusion…in working for social justice and peace.
 I feel hope, faith, and love in building multicultural alliances. “

 “Before this program, I looked at other leaders and I thought there were special.
 Now I see that I have the tools and knowledge to join them, to speak up, to participate, and to lead.”

-If you have questions about the application process or would like to be added to the distribution list for program announcements, send an email to Erin Lingren.
+If you would like to be added to the distribution list for program announcements, send an email to Erin Lingren.